christorepl/gittt-client/README.md

 ### `/auth/verify`
 #### GET
-Endpoint for authenticating users already logged in
+Endpoint for authenticating users already logged in and populating their user data - groups, contacts, lists, and so on.

 ##### Request Body